 The construction of the Facility will be typical of that for a project this size in a rural, agricultural landscape in New York.
 The Applicant will implement appropriate Best Management Practices (BMPs) to ensure that impacts related to Facility construction and/or operation are limited to the Facility Site and are minimized to the extent practicable.
 This includes implementation of a comprehensive erosion and sediment control plan as part of the Facility's Stormwater Pollution Prevention Plan (SWPPP) for the Facility.
 Prior to the commencement of construction activities, temporary erosion and sediment controls shall be installed to prevent erosion of the soils and prevent water quality degradation in wetlands and waterbodies.
 Anticipated stormwater practices may include vegetated swales and level spreaders.
 A Preliminary SWPPP is included as Appendix 13-1 of this Application.
 The Applicant will also comply with the Uniform Standards and Conditions (USCs) as presented in Subpart 900-6 of the Section 94-c Regulations, including proper notification procedures and compliance with other applicable regulations (such as Sections 401 and 404 of the Clean Water Act [CWA]).
-As the impacts associated with construction of the Facility are typical, the use of alternative technologies during construction is not likely to reduce impacts and/or benefit the Facility significantly.
+As the impacts associated with construction is not likely to reduce impacts and/or benefit the Facility significantly.